-i.
-In accordance with State law, the AIP addresses the Commission's investment strategies, as well as its investment objectives and performance standards.
-The investment staff maintains a "Baseline" document designed to establish a clear, shared understanding of the rationale, goals, and characteristics for each asset class.
-In general, the annual plan for an asset class will often involve measures designed to improve its alignment with its Baseline.
-The following items are detailed in the Baseline document:

-a.
-Rationale and purpose of the asset class in the broader Portfolio;
+- i.
+In Section III.D, the Commission described the characteristics and established the role each asset class plays in the Policy Portfolio.
+Within defined limits and constraints, the Commission provides the CIO and investment staff the ability to structure the portfolio for each asset class in a manner that fulfills the role the asset class plays in the portfolio.
+The investment staff maintain a "Baseline" document for each asset class that creates a shared understanding of how the portfolio will be structured to achieve the purpose of the asset class established by the Commission.
+In general, the annual plan for an asset class will involve measures designed to improve its alignment with its Baseline.
+The following items are detailed in the Baseline document: - a.
+The rationale and purpose of the asset class established by the Commission; - b.

-b.
 Target steady-state asset class exposures (including sub-strategies, geographies, or other relevant factors);

-c.
-The target return, characteristics (income vs. appreciation), and expected active vs. passive implementation breakdown; and d.
-An estimate of normal cost to implement the portfolio, and an estimate of the flex cost which may be incurred when market conditions present compellingopportunities.
+- c.
+The target return, characteristics (income vs. appreciation), and expected active vs. passive implementation breakdown; and - d.
+An estimate of normal cost to implement the portfolio, and an estimate of the flex cost which may be incurred when market conditions present compelling opportunities. - ii.

-- ii.
 Baselines also address the following broader issues: - a.
-The role private investments play in the portfolio; - b.
+The role private investments play in the Portfolio; - b.
 The mix of private vs. public market investments; and - c.
-How the portfolio is likely to change over time.
+How the portfolio is likely to change over time. - iii.

-iii.
 The Baseline document is reviewed and updated, as necessary, at least annually, and all RSIC employees are encouraged to present suggested revisions to any Baseline.
 Proposed changes to the Baseline documents are presented to the IIC for review and to the CIO for approval.
 In addition to addressing the investment objectives and performance standards for each asset class, the Baseline also serves as a guide to workflow and portfolio management decisions.
-Investment decisions are reviewed against the Baseline for portfolio fit.

-iv.
-As part of the individual asset class in-depth examination at each Commission meeting, the investment staff will also provide a review of the particular asset class Baseline, progress towards attaining the Baseline, and any material deviations from the Baseline.
+Investment decisions are reviewed against the Baseline for portfolio fit. - iv.
+As part of the individual asset class in-depth examination at each Commission meeting, the investment staff will also provide a review of the particular asset class Baseline, progress towards attaining the Baseline, and any material deviations from the Baseline. - v.

-v.
 The Commission will be informed promptly of any material change to a Baseline at the next Commission meeting following the change.

-5. Allowable Investments and Limitations:
+5.6.
+Allowable Investments and Limitations: